ifwe/bruce/doc/design.md

 Bruce's input socket, monitors it for messages from clients, and passes the messages to the router thread.
-The router thread starts and manages the dispatcher threads, receives messages from the input thread, and routes them to the dispatcher threads for delivery to the Kafka brokers.
+The router thread starts and manages the dispatcher threads, receives messages from the input thread, and routes them to dispatcher threads for delivery to the Kafka brokers.

 ### Input Thread